elmotec/massedit/README.rst

 ==================

 Implements a python mass editor class to process multiple files using Python code.
-The modification(s) take(s) are shown on stdout as a diff output.
-One can also modify the target files in place with the -w/--write option.
+The modification(s) is (are) shown on stdout as a diff output.
+One can then modify the target file(s) in place with the -w/--write option.

 Usage
 -----

-You will probably need to know the basics of the `Python re module`_ (regular expressions).
-The usage is:
+You probably will need to know the basics of the `Python re module`_ (regular expressions).

 ::